 I will tell them that the town was new.
 I will tell them that their calculations were off, and again they will apologize to us.

-There is no little town any more.
+There is no little town anymore.
 Not here, not anywhere.
 It is just solid populace.
 Our house was still our house, but it was no longer amongst the swaying countryside.
-It was now buried deep within an enormous building; a government building.
+It was now buried deep within an enormous government building.
 They informed us that we could not stay there.

 We moved into a furnished apartment, they gave it to us, no strings attached, they were very sorry after all.
-Retirement age was now 25 so we didn’t have to work.
+The retirement age was now 25 so we didn’t have to work.
 We were on the 312th floor and the view was simply that of another building’s 312th floor.
-We were told that it was a super structure; that the buildings themselves needed one another to stay up.
+We were told that it was a super structure.
+We were told that the buildings themselves needed one another to stay up.
 Alice and little Tonya hated the view.
 Tonya always thought she was going to fall.
 Little Greg loved it.

 They want to know about the past.
 They long for a better time, but they make do with what they have left.
 Some of them get to go back.
 That’s why we are here after all.

 They go back because the Earth is dying.
 They go back because the human race needs to leave, needs to vacate.
 They go back because it is already too late.
 There are too many to move and not enough time.
 In the grand tale of the human race, they have chosen not to re-write their ending but instead to re-write their beginning.
 They just hope that the ending will follow.